Friday, August 12, 2016

 Trivia: The production shoot for this picture ran for fourteen weeks but involved five months of pre-production

-Three years before he made In God We Trust, Marty Feldman directed his first motion picture The Last Remake of Beau Geste, an ambitious movie set at the turn of the 20th century that, while not perfect, was a much better showcase for his brand of humor than his next film would prove to be.
+Three years before he made In God We Trust, Marty Feldman directed his first motion picture, The Last Remake of Beau Geste, an ambitious movie set at the turn of the 20th century that, while not perfect, proved a much better showcase for his brand of humor.

-Through it all, Beau and Digby remain steadfast in their desire to preserve their family’s legacy.
-But Flavia has a few tricks up her sleeve that may just help her come out on top.
+Through it all, Beau and Digby remain steadfast in their desire to preserve the family's legacy.
+But Flavia has a few tricks up her sleeve that may just see her coming out on top.

-As the gold-digging wife, Ann-Margret is as funny as she is sexy, yet as far as I’m concerned, it’s Trevor Howard who steals the show, delivering a boisterous performance as the battle-crazed Sir Hector while, at the same time, reciting some of the film’s best lines.
-During his visit to the orphanage, Sir Hector tells the headmistress, Miss Wormwood (Irene Handl), the kind of life he intends to give his prospective son.
-“Naturally”, he says, “he will be brought up with an English gentleman’s attitude and love of slaughter”.
-It’s thanks to the bombastic Howard that the opening scenes of The Last Remake of Beau Geste are as uproarious as they are.
+Yet as far as I’m concerned, it’s Trevor Howard who steals the show, delivering a boisterous performance as the battle-crazed Sir Hector while, at the same time, reciting some of the film’s best lines.
+During his visit to the orphanage, Sir Hector tells the headmistress, Miss Wormwood (Irene Handl), the kind of life he intends to give a prospective son.
+“Naturally”, Sir Hector says, “he will be brought up with an English gentleman’s attitude and love of slaughter”.
+It’s thanks to the bombastic Howard that the opening scenes of The Last Remake of Beau Geste are so damn uproarious.

 As for the movie itself, some sequences are truly inspired.
-While walking through the desert, Digby is confronted with a mirage that pulls him into the 1939 film version of Beau Geste, where, thanks to the magic of movies, he finds himself sitting directly across form a young Gary Cooper!
-A later scene, involving James Earl Jones’ run-in with a Valentino look-alike, was reminiscent of the ending of Blazing Saddles, and Feldman even breaks up the action at one point with a commercial, presented by Ed McMahon (the ad itself, which features Avery Schrieber as a camel salesman, is sure to make you chuckle).
+While trekking through the desert, Digby stumbles upon a mirage that pulls him into the 1939 film version of Beau Geste, where, thanks to the magic of movies, he finds himself sitting directly across from a young Gary Cooper!
+A later scene, involving James Earl Jones’ run-in with a Valentino look-alike, was reminiscent of the ending of Blazing Saddles, and at one point Feldman even breaks up the action with a commercial, presented by Ed McMahon (the ad itself, which features Avery Schrieber as a camel salesman, is sure to make you smile).

 No comments: